-Joy Rohde, assistant professor of public policy, is a historian who specializes in U.S. national security policy and the history of science.
-She is interested broadly in the role that scientific experts—especially social scientists—play in American national security and foreign policy.
-Her book, Armed with Expertise: The Militarization of American Social Research during the Cold War, investigates the Cold War origins and contemporary consequences of the Pentagon’s social research contracting system.
-Her current research projects include a study of the role social scientists play in the Global War on Terror and a longitudinal study of the myriad ways the American state has deployed cultural knowledge over the last century to understand, manage, and control its perceived enemies.
+Joy Rohde is a historian working at the intersection of U.S. intellectual history, political and policy history, and science and technology studies.
+She is interested broadly in the role that experts—especially social scientists—play in domestic and foreign policy debates.
+Her first book, Armed with Expertise: The Militarization of American Social Research during the Cold War, investigates the Cold War origins and contemporary consequences of the Pentagon’s social research contracting system.

 Joy is currently working on two projects.
 One is a synthetic history of the roles that the social sciences have played in foreign policy since the late 19th century.
 The second is a book project that examines the intellectual and policy consequences of mathematization and computerization of social scientific and policy research in the post-World War II United States.

 Prior to joining the Ford School, Joy was assistant professor of history at Trinity University.
 She has held research fellowships from the University of Virginia Miller Center of Public Affairs, Harvard University, the American Academy of Arts and Sciences, and the Science, Technology, and Public Policy Program at the University of Michigan.